News Roundup: Google Gets Hit By Indexing Bug and Much More

 In June, Each country in the EU selected other search engines to provide their citizens with during their first use of any new Android phone.
 In all countries, DuckDuckGo and Info.com managed to get on the list.

-eCommerce store owners using Shopify for their websites will now find it easier to comply with Google’s Core Web Vitals metrics.
+eCommerce store owners using Shopify for their websites will now find it easier to comply with Google’s (opens in a new tab).

 Google recently developed an app that can help them speed up their store.
-The Core Web Vitals Dashboard app enables its users to check their Core Web Vitals metrics directly in their Shopify environment, and compare them with those of competing shops.
+The (opens in a new tab) app enables its users to check their Core Web Vitals metrics directly in their Shopify environment, and compare them with those of competing shops.

 The app’s creator is Ilya Grigorik, who announced it on his Twitter account: